 - Building additions and exterior renovations

 - Public art

 The following projects are NOT eligible for the Urban Design Awards:

 - Private spaces (i.e. private gardens, backyards, rooftops, etc.)

 - Projects or plans located outside of the City of Ottawa

-- Heritage and historic preservation, and adaptive re-use projects (these should be directed to the Ottawa Heritage Awards, deadline will be in fall 2020)
+- Heritage and historic preservation, and adaptive re-use projects

 The competition is open to urban designers, planners, landscape architects, architects, engineers, developers, artists, contractors, consultants, landowners, community groups, students and the public who have contributed to Ottawa’s urban design landscape.